datayana/datayana.github.io/pages/study/zen/gateless-case2-full.md

 What is the effect of **this** cause?
 Is there any even?

+## 3. No response

+work in progress

-## 3. The ritual
+## 4. The ritual

+> Making his bows he said, "I am released from the body of a fox.
+The body is on the other side of this mountain.
+I wish to make a request of you. __Please__, Abbot, __perform my funerals as for a priest__."
+> [...]
+After the meal, Pai-chang led the monks to the foot of a rock on the far side of the mountain.
+And there, with his staff, he poked out the body of a dead fox.
+He then __performed the ceremony of cremation__.

+This ritual might be overlooked as just a mundane step of this story.
+In his commentary of the koan, Robert Aitken invites us to not skip this ceremony of cremation, especially because it has raised objections by reknown Zen masters.

+Indeed, Aitken notes that _"a thousand years later [Hakuin](https://en.wikipedia.org/wiki/Hakuin_Ekaku) challenged Pai-chang on this act of cremation: 'What are you doing, old Pai-chang, performing a funeral for a fox as though it were a priest? [...]
+Aren't you making a mishmash of the Dharma?
+Isn't a priest irrevocably a priest and a fox irrevocably a fox?'"_

+In addition, Dogen criticizes in _Daishugyo_ both the old man for asking for this ritual, and Huakyjo for accepting to perform it.

+About the old man, Dogen objects: _"how could a dead fox become a dead monk, since it has never taken the Precepts, or attended a summer retreat, or kept to the everyday behavior of a monk, or held to the principles of a monk?
+If such a creature may arbitrarily undergo the funeral ceremony for a dead monk, then any dead person who has never left home life behind would have to be accorded the funeral rites of a dead monk too."_

+About Hyakujo, Dogen warns: _"Do not treat with arrogance the Dharma standards of the Buddhas and Ancestors by vainly taking as real the transformations of the spirit of some wild fox.
+As offspring of the Buddhas and Ancestors, you should treat with importance the Dharma standards of the Buddhas and Ancestors.
+Never leave matters up to what others request, as Hyakujō did."_

+### "Please, Abbot, perform my funerals as for a priest"

+Once you stop to investigate it, many aspects of the old man's request can be challenging.

+"**perform my funerals**" - A first interrogation is on the subject of the funeral.
+The old man just said, _"I am released from the body of a fox"_.
+Thus himself and the body of the fox are two different things.
+When requesting for a funeral, is the old man asking for himself or for the fox?
+Are those two things the same or different?
+(Is that why the Book of Serenity has _"Fox drool is still there"_?)

+"**as for a priest**" - A second interrogation is on the nature of the subject.
+According to his presentation, the old man said _"In the far distant past, in the time of Kasyapa Buddha, I was head priest at this mountain."_ So he *was* a priest, shouldn't he consider himself as a priest now?
+It sounds like the old man is asking for a funeral not for his distant past self as a priest, but for his previous self as a fox.

+"**Please, Abbot**" - A third interrogation is on the motivation of the ritual.
+At this stage of the story, the old man just got (suddenly) enlightened.
+Why would the old man care about having a ritual performed for the body of the fox?
+What is he hoping to accomplish?

+### "He then performed the cermony of cremation"

+Why would there be anything to do with the fox's body?
+What does it __do__ to cremate it?
+What does it accomplish?

 Ritual and liturgy, is that the answer to the question?
 Is the ritual of cremation the way to find your way between the two answers?
 Is it the function, the end of Zen practice and liturgy to pay respect to both answers and hold them simultaneously?

-> Hearing this, the old man immediately was enlightened.
-Making his bows he said, "I am released from the body of a fox.
-The body is on the other side of this mountain.
-I wish to make a request of you. __Please__, Abbot, __perform my funerals as for a priest__."
+### Ritual and enlightenmend

+And, considering he's said to be "enlightened", does this mean an enlightened being can still be motivated / hope to accomplish anything?

+Is the ritual requested by old Paichang, __because__ he understands that an enlightened person __does not evade__ the law of cause and effect?
+Old Paichang is enlightened, but there are still things that need to happen, and a law that cannot be obscured?
 Why does old Paichang even request a funeral?
 What's the purpose of it from the perspective of Enlightenment?

-Is the ritual requested by old Paichang, __because__ he understands that an enlightened person __does not evade__ the law of cause and effect?
-Old Paichang is enlightened, but there are still things that need to happen, and a law that cannot be obscured?

-> "There, with his staff, he poked out the body of a dead fox.
-He then performed __the ceremony of cremation__."

-Why would there be anything to do with the fox's body?
-What does it __do__ to cremate it?
-What does it accomplish?
+To address these interrogations, I think it is beneficial to relate them to the two core aspects of the story - the notion of Enlightenment, and the law of cause and effect - and see what this request interrogates.

+The subject of the ritual doesn't make sense.
+The function of the ritual doesn't make sense.
+The benefit of the ritual doesn't make sense.
+Let's do it anyway.

+It doesn't do anything in reality, but it does in the mind.

 ## Unsorted notes